nick8055/Spectra-MERN-Project/README.md

 </p>

-<strong>NOTE -> This App will not work in Karunya WiFi, as it doesnt allow any api routes to be processed via the AXIOS library that I used in The front end modules (Admin and Student).</strong>
+<strong><p>NOTE -> This App will not work in Karunya WiFi, as it doesnt allow any api routes to be processed via the AXIOS library that I used in The front end modules (Admin and Student).</p></strong>